How CSI’s Students With Disabilities Should Be Supported

 Even this guess entails wading through the swamps of bureaucracy, along with repairing the roads themselves.
 Now that issue won’t be resolved any time soon, but there are some small fry problems that could be addressed.

-The push panels in front of every entrance are installed for the use of handicapped people currently have minor issues.
+The push panels in front of every entrance are installed for the use of people with disabilities, but they currently have minor issues.

 That problem is that some of the push panels are set too high- hopefully this issue can be dealt in the near future.